-HealthConnect One is partnering with BirthMatters to host the first-ever Community Doula Week.
+In 2022, HealthConnect One partnered with BirthMatters to host the first-ever Community Doula Week.
 Community Doula Week is a weeklong campaign to highlight the unique and life-saving support community doulas offer birthing people and their families.
 This campaign was dreamed up by Eboni Williams, a BirthMatters community-based doula serving her community in Spartanburg, South Carolina.
-This year #CDW2022 will:
+This year #CDW2023 will:

-- Acknowledge the importance of community doulas through public awareness
+- Elevate the importance of community doulas through public awareness

-- Affirm the critical support community doulas offer amidst a maternal health crisis.
+- Expand the critical support community doulas offer amidst a maternal health crisis.

-- Advocate for fair and sustainable pay for community doulas through community building
+- Elevate the role of doulas and the need for fair and sustainable pay for community doulas through community building

 Community Doula Week will take place from March 29th – April 5th.
 This week will involve several activities and events inited to acknowledge the work of community doulas.